 Arsalan's involvement with the City Circle has principally been through the Saturday School project.
 He has been a volunteer at the West London school since its inception 14 years ago, firstly as a Maths teacher and later as the Head teacher.
 In 2012 he helped to launch the CC Harrow Saturday School.
 His current focus is on strengthening and expanding the CC Saturday School model.

 Arsalan trained as a Chartered Accountant at Deloitte after which her worked as an equity analyst at Morgan Stanley looking at European Energy and Utility stocks.
-In 2013 he left the City to set up his own real estate development and investment business
+In 2013 he left the City to set up his own real estate development and investment business.

-Founding Trustee - Strategy
+Trustee - Homeless Project